MicrosoftDocs/dynamics-365-fraud-protection/content/rules.md

 |Rule3 	|WHEN @product == “Xbox”    |Active|

 The following behavior would hold true:
--  Since Rule2 has a status of Inactive, it is never evaluated with real time production traffic.
+-  Since Rule2 has a status of *Inactive*, it is never evaluated against real time production traffic.
 -  If a customer makes a purchase and they are in the US, only Rule1 is evaluated.
 -  If a customer makes an Xbox purchase and they are in the US, only Rule1 is evaluated.
 -  If a customer makes an Xbox purchase and they are outside of the US, only Rule3 is evaluated.